-Southwest posts first quarterly loss in nine years and warns on outlook
+Southwest posts first quarterly loss in nine years, shores up cash to weather pandemic

 The coronavirus outbreak has led to the deaths of more than 207,000 people, including more than 55,000 in the United States, a Reuters tally shows.

-Stay-at-home orders remain across much of the world and it is an open question as to when people will feel comfortable traveling again and under what safety requirements.
+Stay-at-home orders remain in place across much of the world and it is an open question as to when people will feel comfortable traveling again and under what safety requirements.

 Airlines including Southwest support pre-boarding temperature checks, face masks and social distancing measures on airplanes and in airports.